University Administration Building, Rooms 201 & 252

 Teacher Education Assistance for College and Higher Education (TEACH) Grants: Federal grants for undergraduate and graduate students, [offered] in exchange for specific future teaching service in designated high-need fields and low-income elementary and secondary schools.
 If a student does not complete the required teaching service, the grant becomes a Federal Direct Unsubsidized Loan that must be repaid.

-TEXAS Grants: These grants are available to undergraduate students who meet both specific academic criteria as well as demonstrated financial need based on available funding.
+TEXAS Grant: TEXAS Grant is available to undergraduate students who meet both specific academic criteria as well as demonstrated financial need based on available funding.
 Eligible students must be Texas residents, graduate from a public or accredited private high school in Texas no earlier than Fall 1998 or receive an Associate degree in May 2001 or later, must complete the recommended high school curriculum or its equivalent, and must not be convicted of a felony or a crime involving a controlled substance.

 Texas Public Education Grants (TPEG): These grants are designated to pay tuition and fees and are available to both graduate and undergraduate students with demonstrated financial need.
 At least half-time enrollment is required to qualify for a disbursement, and undergraduate grants prorate based on enrollment.